 The Minister's Innovation Challenge 2022

-The Minister’s Innovation Challenge 2022 will see up to 20 teams of Year 8 students from public schools across WA use design thinking to develop innovative solutions to local problems.
+The Minister’s Innovation Challenge 2022 will see 20 teams of Year 8 students from public schools across WA use design thinking to develop innovative solutions to local problems.

 The challenge is aimed at ensuring our young people are better prepared to lead and innovate in our changing world and forms part of the Career Learning Toolkit developed to address the critical need for career learning for secondary school students.